WindJammer6/27.-CodeBuddy-Streamlit-Website/README.md

 <br>

 ## (For the Judges of the RAG 'n' ROLL Amp up Search with Snowflake & Mistral Hackathon) How to test out CodeBuddy?
+See this introduction video to CodeBuddy and how to use CodeBuddy!

 <br>